 Loutra Village, Kythnos - credits: Miland Gonda/Shutterstock.com

 Kythnos is an incredible destination, close to the port of Piraeus, that will offer you an unforgettable summer vacation even on a low budget!
-Ideal for longs weekends and last-minute trips, due to its relative proximity to the Greek capital, the unadulterated character of Kythnos goes against the demands of mass tourism and enchants its visitors with its simple, minimalist but utterly genuine style and pristine charm!
+Ideal for long weekends and last-minute trips,since it’s one of the islands close to Athens, the unadulterated character of Kythnos goes against the demands of mass tourism and enchants its visitors with its simple, minimalist but utterly genuine style and pristine charm!

 Don’t forget to visit Loutra, a fishing village popular for being the ultimate place to savor fresh fish and seafood in Kythnos.
 Along with its cuisine, Loutra is also popular for its thermal baths, built by Otto in 1836!
 Of course, one cannot forget the impressive Katafyki cave, where people can gaze at nature’s wondrous stalactites and stalagmites!